-- 80. Annual Appropriation.-Upon said budget as adopted and filed, the council shall pass an ordinance, not later than the thirty-first day of December, in each year, which shall be entitled "The Annual Appropriation Ordinance", in which it shall appropriate such sums of money as it may deem necessary to defray all expenses and liabilities of the city, and in such ordinance shall specify the objects and purposes for which such appropriations are made, and the amount appropriated for each object and purpose therein named for the ensuing fiscal year. - 81.
-Levy.-Such ordinance shall include the proper levy in mills upon each dollar of the assessed valuation of all taxable property within the city, such levy representing the amount of taxes for city purposes necessary to provide for payment during the ensuing fiscal year of all properly authorized demands upon the treasurer, and the council shall thereupon cause the total levy to be certified by the city clerk to the County Assessor, who shall extend the same upon the tax list of the current year in a separate column entitled: "THE CITY OF GRAND JUNCTION TAXES", and shall include said city taxes in his general warrant to the County vided, then the rate last fixed shall be the rate fixed for the ensuing fiscal year.
+80. Annual Appropriation.-Upon said budget as adopted and filed, the council shall pass an ordinance, not later than the thirty-first day of December, in each year, which shall be entitled "The Annual Appropriation Ordinance", in which it shall appropriate such sums of money as it may deem necessary to defray all expenses and liabilities of the city, and in such ordinance shall specify the objects and purposes for which such appropriations are made, and the amount appropriated for each object and purpose therein named for the ensuing fiscal year.

+81. Levy.-Such ordinance shall include the proper levy in mills upon each dollar of the assessed valuation of all taxable property within the city, such levy representing the amount of taxes for city purposes necessary to provide for payment during the ensuing fiscal year of all properly authorized demands upon the treasurer, and the council shall thereupon cause the total levy to be certified by the city clerk to the County Assessor, who shall extend the same upon the tax list of the current year in a separate column entitled: "THE CITY OF GRAND JUNCTION TAXES", and shall include said city taxes in his general warrant to the County Treasurer for collection, as provided by law.